-Whilst there are currently standard operating procedures for reconciling patient medication on admission, these will be replaced by a Trust Medicines Reconciliation policy which is currently being developed.
+Whilst there were in place at inspection, standard operating procedures for reconciling patient medication on admission, these have been replaced by a Trust Medicines Reconciliation policy, which has now been ratified.

-The Trust will review its arrangements for six monthly controlled drug audits and ensure action plans are appropriately implemented and monitored and that findings are fed back to Drugs and Therapeutic Committee and to the Nursing and Midwifery Strategy Group and Clinical Practice forum.
+The Trust will review its arrangements for six monthly controlled drug audits and ensure action plans are implemented and monitored and that findings are fed back to Drugs and Therapeutic Committee and to the Nursing and Midwifery Strategy Group and Clinical Practice forum.